swatkiev/Let-s-Encrypt-Zimbra-SSL-script/README.md

 - renew-ssl-zimbra.sh - for renew certificate every 3 month (you can add it to crontab with your $DOMAIN and $MAIL)

-For RHEL/CentOS you must change "apt-get" to "yum"
+For RHEL/CentOS you must change "apt-get" to "yum" and make this changes before run script:

+- yum install epel-release -y
+- yum install snapd -y
+- systemctl enable --now snapd.socket
+- ln -s /var/lib/snapd/snap /snap
+- reboot

 Also you can read: